 One of the Buddha’s disciples was disobedient and inconsiderate.
 He neglected his duties and made loud noises throughout the night, keeping other disciples awake.

-The noisy rooster was an earlier birth of this disciple and the students were earlier births of the Buddha’s other disciples.
-The Buddha told this story so they knew their companion had also been inappropriately noisy around them in the past.
+The noisy rooster was an earlier birth of this disciple and the students were earlier births of some of the Buddha’s other disciples.
+The Buddha told this story so they knew that their companion had also been inappropriately noisy around them in the past.